 Originally designed for pilots, astronauts, and divers, a Bell & Ross watch can withstand extreme conditions, while maintaining unparalleled functionality.
 A GMT line for the luxury traveler, a Vintage line for a man of authority, a high tech collection for the risk-taker.
 Each timepiece has a purpose, each purpose…a meaning.

 In a life full of unpredictable measures, keep a Bell & Ross on your wrist and know that you are guided by mechanical excellence, sleek styling and unmatched precision.

-Every Blancpain timepiece over the past 250 years assumes an integrated, classical element amongst endless innovation.
+One of the oldest active watch brands, every Blancpain timepiece over the past 250 years assumes an integrated, classical element amongst endless innovation.
 For 13 generations, these Swiss watchmakers exceed brilliance in their devotion to crafting prestigious mechanical timepieces.

 With a limited yearly production, each piece upholds to the selective standards of luxury.
 Sheer elegance.
 A story which unfolds through their top collections: the Ref.
 1106, the Fifty Fathoms and the 1735.
 Collections which showcase centuries of contemporary innovation while holding on to the traditional mechanical design of their first luxury timepieces.

 Breitling's defining character is their long association with the world of aviation.

 Explore their ageless collections, like the Navitimer, or SuperOcean GMT.
 For prestigious exclusivity, Breitling offers the Bentley series, an expression of the relentless functionality of two high-powered companies.

 A window into Europe’s dense, historical culture, a Breguet timepiece tells a story of ancient aristocracy, timeless romance and classical elegance.
 A story told by Louis XVI, the First Republic and most notoriously, Napoleon.
 Many of Europe’s great leaders have worn nothing less than a Breguet watch throughout their leadership.